‘Must always be voluntary’: Texas governor orders ban on private company vaccine mandates - NewsBreak

 In the order, Abbott says Biden’s mandates are “another instance of federal overreach” and the administration is “bullying” private entities into enacting vaccine mandates.”

-Abbott, who was previously vaccinated and later tested positive for COVID-19, also noted in his order that “vaccines are strongly encouraged for those eligible to receive one, but must always be voluntary for Texans.”‘Teacher of the Year’ could be fired over vax mandate
+Abbott, who was previously vaccinated and later tested positive for COVID-19, also noted in his order that “vaccines are strongly encouraged for those eligible to receive one, but must always be voluntary for Texans.”Parent’s Choice Rice Baby Cereal sold at Walmart recalled due to arsenic levels

 Failure to comply with GA-40 can result in fines, according to the document.
 The order overtakes any conflicting order issued by local officials.
 The governor is also adding the issue as an item to the third special session agenda.